ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 The contract implements the IdnConsumer trait to receive randomness via XCM callbacks.
 The implementation includes:

 - **Authorization Verification**: Ensures only the configured IDN account can deliver randomness
-- **Pulse Authentication**: Verifies the cryptographic integrity of incoming pulses using the IDN beacon's public key
+- **Pulse Authentication**: Verifies the cryptographic integrity of incoming pulses using the Drand Quicknet's public key
 - **Subscription Validation**: Verifies that incoming pulses match the active subscription
 - **Randomness Processing**: Computes SHA256 of the BLS signature to derive the final randomness value
 - **State Management**: Updates contract storage with new randomness values and history